raycast/extensions/extensions/script-commands/README.md

   ![](assets/readme/setup/preferences-extensions.png)

-  After add the directory, the right panel should be similar to this
+  After adding the directory, the right panel should be similar to this

   ![](assets/readme/setup/setup-directory-added.png)

-  Voilà, we are read to install the first Script Command using our Store!
+  Voilà, we are ready to install the first Script Command using our Store!

   💡 Tip: Watch the screencast to see the extension in action.